hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_chipseq_quality_assessment.md

 ## ChIP-Seq quality assessment

 Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-Seq data.
-After running the peak caller on our data, you may have noticed that the replicates generated a different number of peaks.
-The quality assessment we introduce in this lesson can help to **troubleshoot any discrepancies observed with peak calls**, but also is generally a good practice to evaluate your data and help **differentiate signal from noise**.
+What we are looking for is good	quality	ChIP-seq	enrichment	over	background. **To quantify the quality, we will be using two different tools: [ChIPQC](https://bioconductor.org/packages/release/bioc/html/ChIPQC.html) and [phantompeakqualtools](https://code.google.com/archive/p/phantompeakqualtools/).**

+### Sources of low quality ChiP-seq

+* **The specifity of the antibody.** It is possible that there was poor reactivity against the intended target in the IP.
+Or perhaps the antibody is not specific enough, causing cross-reactivity with other DNA-associated proteins.
+* **Degree of enrichment:**
+* **Biases during library preparation:** PCR amplification and fragment biases.

-## Quality metrics for ChIP-seq data
+### Quality Metrics for ChIP-seq data

 The [ENCODE consortium](https://genome.ucsc.edu/ENCODE/qualityMetrics.html) analyzes the quality of the data produced using a variety of metrics.
 In this section we will provide descriptions of what some of these metrics are, and what they are measuring.
-Then we will introduce the tools to be able to compute these metrics on your own ChIP-seq data.
+Then, we will introduce the tools to be able to compute these metrics on your own ChIP-seq data.

-Three important quality metrics to observe are the **NSC, RSC and QualityTag values** and are based on the cross-correlation plot [previously described](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/03_peak_calling_macs.md#macs2-output-files-1).
+#### FRIP: Fraction of reads in peaks
+A useful	first-pass to evaluate	the	success	of	the	immunoprecipita)on
+• A good	quality	TF	>	5%	-- but also known	examples	of	good	data	with	FRiP	<	1%	RNAPIII	and	ZNF274

+#### REGI: Relative enrichment in genomic intervals

+#### Signal to Noise:

 These metrics are useful in determining the strength of the signal relative to noise and to ensure the fragment length is accurate based on the experimental design.
 Poor signal-to-noise and inaccurate fragment lengths can indicate problems with the ChIP-Seq data.
 They are described in more detail below:

-**Normalized strand cross-correlation coefficent (NSC)**: is the ratio of the maximal cross-correlation value divided by the background cross-correlation (minimum cross-correlation value over all possible strand shifts).
+**Normalized strand cross-correlation coefficent (NSC): **

+The ratio of the maximal cross-correlation value divided by the background cross-correlation (minimum cross-correlation value over all possible strand shifts).
 Higher values indicate more enrichment, values less than 1.1 are relatively low NSC scores, and the minimum possible value is 1 (no enrichment).
 Datasets with NSC values much less than 1.05 tend to have low signal to noise or few peaks (this could be biological eg.a factor that truly binds only a few sites in a particular tissue type or it could be due to poor quality).

-**Relative strand cross-correlation coefficient (RSC)**: is the ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value.
+**Relative strand cross-correlation coefficient (RSC):**

+The ratio of the fragment-length cross-correlation value minus the background cross-correlation value, divided by the phantom-peak cross-correlation value minus the background cross-correlation value.
 The minimum possible value is 0 (no signal), highly enriched experiments have values greater than 1, and values much less than 1 may indicate low quality.
 RSC values significantly low (< 0.8) tend to have low signal to noise and can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
 Like the NSC, datasets with few binding sites (< 200) which is biologically justifiable also show low RSC scores.

-**QualityTag:** A thresholded version of the RSC, with negative values indicating poor signal to noise.

 ## `phantompeakqualtools`